 The action rescinding the current rule may be vulnerable to court challenge

-The administration may struggle to find a sound legal basis for a new rule, and any final action may be vulnerable to legal challenges.
+The administration may struggle to find a sound legal basis for a new rule, and any final action will be vulnerable to legal challenges.
 As this article (in Science Magazine Online, republished from E&E News) explains, the initial proposed rule to rescind the Clean Water Rule seems to be carefully drafted to avoid having to defend the action on scientific grounds.
 As that article notes, under the 2009 U.S. Supreme Court case FCC v.
 Fox Television Stations, an agency’s burden to amend a prior rule based on a policy change is rather easy to meet: the agency must provide a “reasoned basis” for its change in policy.
 The agency “need not demonstrate to a court’s satisfaction that the reasons for the new policy are better than the reasons for the old one.”
 Rather, “[i]t suffices that the new policy is permissible under the statute, that there are good reasons for it, and that the agency believes it to be better, which the conscious change of course adequately indicates.”
 The E&E News article describes the agency’s stated policy reasons for proposing to rescind the rule: